V-model (software development): Validation phases

-In the V-model, each stage of verification phase has a corresponding stage in the validation phase.
+In the V-model, each stage of the design phase has a corresponding stage in the validation phase.
 The following are the typical phases of validation in the V-Model, though they may be known by other names.

 Unit testing

-In the V-Model, Unit Test Plans (UTPs) are developed during module design phase.
-These UTPs are executed to eliminate bugs at code level or unit level.
-A unit is the smallest entity which can independently exist, e.g. a program module.
+In the V-Model, Unit Test Plans (UTPs) are developed during the module design phase.
+These UTPs are executed to eliminate bugs at the code level or unit level.
+A unit is the smallest entity that can independently exist, e.g. a program module.
 Unit testing verifies that the smallest entity can function correctly when isolated from the rest of the codes/units.

 Integration testing

 Integration Test Plans are developed during the Architectural Design Phase.
 These tests verify that units created and tested independently can coexist and communicate among themselves.
-Test results are shared with customer's team.
+Test results are shared with the customer's team.

 System testing

-System Tests Plans are developed during System Design Phase.
-Unlike Unit and Integration Test Plans, System Test Plans are composed by client's business team.
-System Test ensures that expectations from application developed are met.
-The whole application is tested for its functionality, interdependency and communication.
+System Tests Plans are developed during the System Design Phase.
+Unlike Unit and Integration Test Plans, System Test Plans are composed by the client's business team.
+System Test ensures that expectations from the application developed are met.
+The whole application is tested for its functionality, interdependency, and communication.
 System Testing verifies that functional and non-functional requirements have been met.
 Load and performance testing, stress testing, regression testing, etc., are subsets of system testing.

 User acceptance testing

 User Acceptance Test (UAT) Plans are developed during the Requirements Analysis phase.
 Test Plans are composed by business users.
 UAT is performed in a user environment that resembles the production environment, using realistic data.
-UAT verifies that delivered system meets user's requirement and system is ready for use in real time.
+UAT verifies that the delivered system meets the user's requirement and the system is ready for use in real-time.